 He told the Washington Post that the map was startling to look at and a visual representation of the carnage of the battle.

-Gerry Adelman, chief historian at the American Battlefield Trust, said that the discovery would "reverberate for decades."
+Gerry Adelman, chief historian at the American Battlefield Trust, said in June 2020 that the discovery would "reverberate for decades."